 Columbia's Insider Trading Policy prohibits the hedging or pledging of Columbia securities by members of our Board and certain senior directors and officers within the Company (level M5 and above).
 The policy is intended to prohibit any transaction that would enable an individual to lock in value for securities in exchange for protection against upside or downside movement in our common stock.
 This policy has historically been interpreted to mean that our Board and certain officers are not allowed to engage in prepaid variable forward contracts, equity swaps, collars, and exchange funds involving our common stock.
-The prohibition on pledging is intended to ensure that Columbia securities are not used as collateral.
+The prohibition on pledging is intended to ensure that Columbia securities are not used as collateral by the individuals subject to the policy.